 Do you have a unique domain name with special value?
-The brokers want a chunk of it.
+Brokers want a chunk of it.
 This new website promotes direct dealing between buyers and sellers.
+No commission.

 uying or selling a domain name can be an intimidating, in-depth process.
 I remember the first time I did it back in the 1990s.
 Even then it was complicated.

 Like most people, I slowly learned over time by reading and asking lots of questions.

 Life goes by in five minutes.
 Many of us, myself included, are hoarders.
 Although I am not a serious hoarder, I am pretty bad.
 Do you have old dormant websites that made sense to you ten or fifteen years ago, but today your life has changed?
 Children grow up, wives leave for other men in their running club and lawyers pick at the bones of Icarus after the fall.
 As a pilot I often flew too close to the sun.

 If you survive the sudden stop at the end your hair will turn gray and instinctively you know it is time to sell all of those domain names you've been sitting on for the past two decades.
 What are they worth?
 I have a few ideas about that and we're going to find out if I am right or not.

 My first assumption is that you have invested time and money in your domain names.
 You may even have a working website you want to close.
 How are you going to sell it?
 Oh, you can hire a domain name broker who will most likely make a healthy commission off of selling your names.

 In come a couple of ridiculously low offers, most likely from the Deep State of telephone operators who mingle in a chat room and develop a plot to buy it cheap from you and price it up themselves in China or Saint Petersburg.